-In this PowerShell azure tutorial, we will discuss how to fix the error, The term ‘Start-ADSyncSyncCycle’ is not recognized error.
-This error I got while running the PowerShell command to Manually Force Sync Azure AD Connect Using PowerShell ISE.
+In this PowerShell Azure tutorial, we will discuss how to fix the error, the term ‘Start-ADSyncSyncCycle’ is not recognized as the name of a cmdlet.
+This error I got while running the PowerShell command to Manually Force Sync Azure AD Connect Using PowerShell ISE or while executing the Azure PowerShell sync command.

-The term ‘Start-ADSyncSyncCycle’ is not recognized error
+Start-ADSyncSyncCycle is not recognized

 I was executing the below PowerShell cmdlet